pstadler/ticker.sh/README.md

 $ while true; do clear; ./ticker.sh AAPL MSFT GOOG BTC-USD; sleep 5; done
 ```

+Please note that ticker.sh may require periodic updates of its session with Yahoo Finance.
+During these instances, the script may take slightly longer to complete.

 This script works well with [GeekTool](https://www.tynsoe.org/geektool/) and similar software:

 ```sh